NewyorkDev/gf-facebook-pixel-tracking/README.txt

 1. Navigate to the 'Add New' in the plugins dashboard
 2. Navigate to the 'Upload' area
-3. Select `gravity-forms-facebook-pixel-tracking.zip` from your computer
+3. Select `gf-facebook-pixel-tracking.zip` from your computer
 4. Click 'Install Now'
 5. Activate the plugin in the Plugin dashboard

 = Using FTP =

-1. Download `gravity-forms-facebook-pixel-tracking.zip`
+1. Download `gf-facebook-pixel-tracking.zip`
-2. Extract the `gravity-forms-facebook-pixel-tracking` directory to your computer
+2. Extract the `gf-facebook-pixel-tracking` directory to your computer
-3. Upload the `gravity-forms-facebook-pixel-tracking` directory to the `/wp-content/plugins/` directory
+3. Upload the `gf-facebook-pixel-tracking` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard

 == Screenshots ==